 Meats are the foundation of every cat diet.
 All cats of any age and breed want healthy, natural meat.
 A kitty’s diet needs to be from 60-80% meat so she gets enough animal proteins and amino acids.
 Taurine, lysine, arginine, and cysteine are the most important.

 Bones are an equally important source of important minerals for your cat.
 While health animal meat provides a good source of phosphorous, the bones are rich in calcium and other minerals.

 We’ve looked all over for recipes, and although many websites and cat owners give a wide variety of information regarding what foods you can actually use, very few have unique recipes that are sufficient for your cat’s nutrient needs.

-Rather than give you a list of sub-par recipes, we’ve chosen two – just two – to recommend.
+Rather than give you a list of sub-par recipes, we’ve chosen two – just two, on purpose – to recommend.
 These are both high in protein, low (or no) carbs, and trusted by many raw-fed experts.
 In fact, the raw chicken recipe is found on almost any homemade cat food page that’s even decently reputable.